hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

   the TFLite reference interpreter and compiles to a 3,744-byte `.nai` package with 0 CPU operators, 8 NPU operators, 4.00 KiB peak SRAM, and 19,456 MACs.
   These are mapping results, not full-graph SRAM or performance claims.
+- The isolated corpus-derived YOLOv8 stem Conv (`18x18x3 -> 8x8x16`, K3/S2/VALID) stages its 972-byte compact public input
+  into TCDM and passes all 1,024 output bytes against TFLite on Verilator.
+The public `.nai` binding retains NHWC `1x18x18x3`, scale `1/255`, and zero point `-128`; the staged DMA destination is the same address consumed by the linebuffer.
+The run completes at 55,592 PMU cycles, 16.0% of the native Micro-MobileNet record and 14.3% of the native Micro-YOLO record.
+These are diagnostic ratios for a cropped single operator, not equivalent full-graph performance comparisons.
 - The complete 13-stage Micro-MobileNet compiler test passes every graph prefix and the full graph byte-exactly.
 The full package contains two `AFU_BINARY` residual Adds, one `AFU_GLOBAL_AVGPOOL`, and the expected Conv/linebuffer